Telecommuting Car Insurance

 Do insurance companies offer telecommuting car insurance discounts?

-Not every insurance company will offer a discount on telecommuting car insurance.
+Not every insurance company will offer a discount for remote workers telecommuting car insurance.
 Those who do will offer different discount amounts.
 For example, State Farm offers a 30% low-mileage discount for drivers while the Esurance discount is only 15%.

 Here is a list of insurance companies currently offering low-mileage and telecommuting auto insurance discounts: